freedomFu/freedomFu/README.md

 ### Education🎓

 - 🧗`2022.09-` Nankai University, Candidate of Doctor of Engineering, Computer Technology
-- 🏃`2019.09-2022.06` Uninversity and Chinese Academy of Sciences, Master of Engineering, CyberSpace Security
+- 🏃`2019.09-2022.06` University of Chinese Academy of Sciences, Master of Engineering, Cyber Security
 - 🚶`2015.09-2019.06` North China Electric Power University, Bachelor of Engineering, Computer Science and Technology

 ### Interset🐸